 Charleston, SC 29423-8067

-The Merit Placement Application and all required documentation must be submitted according to the most current schedule, which can be found in the student portal, my.tridenttech.edu.
+The Merit Placement Application and all required documentation must be submitted according to the most current schedule, which can be found on the student portal page at https://my.tridenttech.edu/academic/nursing.

 Applications for Merit Placement will only be accepted during the specific dates and times for the current schedule.
 Required documentation must accompany all applications.
 Applications and/or required documentation received before or after these dates and times will not be considered.